hanahmed05/power_outages/index.md

 To ensure the dataset was suitable for analysis, we examined the `RES.SALES` feature for missing values across all states.
 The goal was to verify that each state had some non-missing entries for `RES.SALES`, enabling valid conditional imputation.
 To assess this, we created a summary table that displayed the total number of entries for each state and the number of entries with missing `RES.SALES` values.

 The analysis revealed that nearly all states had sufficient valid entries for `RES.SALES`, confirming that conditional imputation could be performed.
-However, the state of Alaska presented a unique challenge: it had only one entry in the entire dataset, and the `RES.SALES` value for this entry was missing.
+However, the state of **Alaska** presented a unique challenge: it had only one entry in the entire dataset, and the `RES.SALES` value for this entry was missing.
 Furthermore, most features for Alaska contained missing values, making its inclusion in the dataset impractical.

 Given this, we decided to remove Alaska from the dataset.
 Since it contributed only a single incomplete data point out of nearly 1,540 total entries, its removal would not significantly impact the dataset's integrity or future modeling efforts.
 Including such a sparse datapoint would likely hinder extrapolation and add noise to the analysis.

 With Alaska excluded, we proceeded with conditional probabilistic imputation for the `RES.SALES` column.
 This step ensured that all missing values in this feature were effectively addressed while maintaining the relationships within the data.
-After this process, the `RES.SALES` feature no longer contained any missing values, enabling us to move confidently to the next stage of exploratory data analysis, focusing on univariate and bivariate analysis.
+After this process, the `RES.SALES` feature no longer contained any missing values, enabling us to move confidently to the next stage of exploratory data analysis.

+Below displays the head of our cleaned DataFrame:

 ---